Teaching Young Children About Racism & Stereotypes

 Continue The Conversation

-Lastly, racism and stereotypes will not be fully understood in just a few deep, difficult conversations.
+Lastly, racism and prejudice will not be fully understood in just a few deep, difficult conversations.
 In fact, the conversation surrounding these topics should never come to an end.
 Keep these conversations lasting, as children will have new experiences and questions as they grow older and see the reality of its existence in day to day life.
 Make sure to introduce diversity activities for kids to help them understand, celebrate and promote diversity rather than give into stereotypes.

 Beyond the Discussion